veryscarycary/Relister/README.md

 Tested working with Node v18.16.1

 If you don't already have Node installed, download Node.
-I recommend using NVM(Node Version Manager) to enable you to switch between Node versions.
+If you want to switch between Node versions with ease, I recommend installing NVM(Node Version Manager) to enable you to switch between Node versions.

+#### Node Installation Option #1 Standard - Mac & Windows

+Download Node via https://nodejs.org/en/download.
+Choose your operating system to download the installer and follow the prompts.

-#### Node Installation - Mac
+#### Node Installation Option #2 NVM - Mac

 1. Download homebrew by pasting and running this in your terminal:
 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-3. Install NVM by pasting and running the following commands in your terminal:
+3. Install NVM:
 ```
 brew update
 brew install nvm